rails/rails/guides/source/engines.md

 Engine model and controller classes can be extended by open classing them in the main Rails application (since model and controller classes are just Ruby classes that inherit Rails specific functionality).
 Open classing an Engine class redefines it for use in the main application.
 This is usually implemented by using the decorator pattern.

-For simple class modifications use `Class#class_eval`, and for complex class modifications, consider using `ActiveSupport::Concern`.
+For simple class modifications, use `Class#class_eval`.
+For complex class modifications, consider using `ActiveSupport::Concern`.

-#### A note on Decorators and loading code
+#### A note on Decorators and Loading Code

 Because these decorators are not referenced by your Rails application itself, Rails' autoloading system will not kick in and load your decorators.
 This